Parietex Mesh (Paratex, Pariatex) Lawsuits and Complications

 Parietex mesh victims take hernia mesh manufacturers to court for compensation.

-What has been done and what is being done about these defective medical devices?
-Beginning in the mid-2000s, hernia patients began complaining about complications and side effects from hernia mesh surgery, including the Parietex hernia mesh and other meshes.
+What has been done, and what is being done about these defective medical devices?
+In the mid-2000s, hernia patients began complaining about complications and side effects from hernia mesh surgery, including the Parietex hernia mesh and other meshes.

-Individuals have now filed over 11,000 personal injury lawsuits over surgical meshes and their complications.
-These were not only for Parietex products but also for other types of meshes.
+Individuals have filed over 11,000 personal injury lawsuits over surgical meshes and their complications.
+These were not only for Parietex products but also other types of meshes.

 Injured by Hernia Mesh?